QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: SYSTEM MODEL AND PROBLEM FORMULATION

 \section{SYSTEM MODEL AND PROBLEM FORMULATION}

-As illustrated the system model in Fig. \ref{fig:STAR_RIS_scheme 4}, the symbiotic radio (SR) system contains the BS equipped with ${N}$ massive mimo antennas, one ASRIS with ${M}$ active elements, $I$-SUEs in transmission and reflection space of ASRIS and $I$-SBDs with single antenna are considered.
+As illustrated in the system model in Fig. \ref{fig:STAR_RIS_scheme 4}, the cellular network with the SR subsystem comprises a BS equipped with ${N}$ massive MIMO antennas, an ASRIS with ${M}$ active elements, $I$ SUEs in the transmission and reflection spaces of the ASRIS, and $I$ SBDs with a single antenna.

-In this structure, the SBDs is positioned at a long distance from the SUEs (relative to the wavelength of the network's operating frequency).
-Moreover, as the SBDs is a passive device and lacks the capability to transmit information over long distances, it cannot establish a direct backscatter communication link with the SUEs.
+In this structure, the SBDs are positioned at a long distance from the SUEs (relative to the wavelength of the network's operating frequency).
+Moreover, each SBD is a passive device and lacks the capability to transmit information over long distances, it cannot establish a direct backscatter communication link with the SUEs.
 Therefore, to establish communication, we need to use the cooperative relay structure.
-An appropriate idea for this is to use the BS capabilities, which is located in the center of the cell and can receive and amplify the SBDs signal.
-This amplified signal reaches the SUEs through a direct link and with the help of active ASRIS.
+An appropriate idea for this is to use the BS capabilities, which is located in the center of the cell and can receive and amplify the SBD's signal.
+This amplified signal reaches the SUEs through a direct link and with the help of ASRIS.
 As a result, the communication between SBDs and SUEs is established through the cooperation of BS and ASRIS.
 This method significantly increases the range and quality of communication.

-In this section, we analyze the communication between the SBDs, BS, ASRIS, and SUEs.
-The BS establishes a direct communication link with \({SUE_{j}}\) in reflection space of ASRIS, while there is no direct link between BS and \({SUE_{j}}\) in transmission space of ASRIS.
+In this section, we analyze the signal model for communication between the SBDs, BS, ASRIS, and SUEs.
+The BS establishes a direct communication link with $\text{SUE}_j$, $ \text{j}\in\{1, 2, \ldots, i, \ldots, I\}$ in reflection space of ASRIS, while there is no direct link between BS and the $\text{SUE}_j$ in transmission space of ASRIS.

+Since the primary objective of this paper is to explore the implementation of IoT users communications leveraging the infrastructure and spectrum of a cellular network, and to examine how components of this infrastructure, including the BS and ASRIS, can enhance the reliability and stability of SBD and SUE communications, we have chosen to exclude the study of intra-network communications within the cellular network itself (i.e., communications between the BS and SUEs).
+It is also worth noting that, given the minimal data volume generated by SBD users, they are unlikely to have any adverse impact on the cellular network under practical conditions.

-\subsection{System Model of The Active STAR-RIS}
+\subsection{System Model of the Active STAR-RIS}